 In February 2003, a law firm in San Francisco, California, issued a press release claiming that it has filed "several" lawsuits and is in the process of filing "numerous" other suits against us on behalf of plaintiffs who claim that they suffered various illnesses as a result of administration of Zyprexa.
-Currently, we have been served with seven suits.
+Currently, we have been served with 10 suits.
 We intend to vigorously defend all such suits.

 We refer to Part I, Item 3 of our Form 10-K annual report for 2002 for the discussion of product liability litigation involving vaccines containing the preservative thimerosal.
-We have been named as a defendant in approximately 250 such suits in the U.S., including several that purport to be class actions or otherwise involve multiple claimants.
+We have been named as a defendant in approximately 290 such suits in the U.S., involving approximately 800 claimants.